sanlil/CS3245-patent-retrieval/README.txt

 SIMNOMERGE: measures similarity between query and patent xml trees
 	NOT APPLIED
 	- Reason: Especially title in query and patent did not seem to be on the same language level regarding the choice of words and structure of the title.
-In the query the title describes describes the usage of the searched patent while the title in the patent describes rather the method.
+In the query, the title describes the usage of the searched patent while the title in the patent describes rather the method.
 The words used in the query are also rather basic, not so specific and rather structured like a sentence compared to the normalization style in the patent.
 As those tags do not seem to be on the same language and content level we decided not to use this algorithm.

 Pseudo Relevance Feedback:
 	APPLIED

 	Implementation:
 	take n best results of scores produced by VSM.
 Add (read in, tokenized and processed) terms of the best resulting patents and add them to the existing query.
 Just the highest ranked k terms regarding the tf.idf in the documents are taken.
 	Afterwards the query is processed again.
+The values of n and k was decided from doing manual experiments with the two queries that we had got and the final value that we used was n=10 and k=10.

+	Improvement:
+	To make the original query words be more important in the search than the old ones, we let the new words get the tf value 0.5 and the old ones keeps their real tf value.
+However, if an old term appeared in the new query list, the tf was set to 1.5 times the original value.
+This idea is takn from the paper Larson, R. Ray 2010, Blind Relevance Feedback for the ImageCLEF Wikipedia Retrieval Task, http://ceur-ws.org/Vol-1176/CLEF2010wn-ImageCLEF-Larson2010.pdf

 Field / zone treatment:
 	see IPC